 People prefer to listen to someone who acts confident.
 You need to look comfortable on stage, even if you don’t feel it.

-Again, ask the organiser if you can get up on stage alone to get familiar with the stage and the room.
+Ask the organiser if you can if you can get up on stage prior to the event.
+This allows you to get familiar with the stage and the room.
 Look around.
 How far can you see?
 If you wear glasses, clean them before you get on stage.

 What are you going to say?
 And, what will you use to help guide your talk?

+You don’t need nor want a detailed script.
+Do not memorise your speech.
+You are not an actor in a theatre.
+Instead, focus on the truth.
 You are a well-known respected businessperson in your community.
-You already have a good reputation.
+Your good reputation likely precedes you.
 You don’t need to pretend to be anything else.
-As a result, you are already familiar with your topic: your business, which each of you knows very well.
+As a result, you are already familiar with your topic: you and your business.

 The best thing you can do is tell a story.
 There are two types.

-- One is about you, your work and how it reflects what you want to say.
+- The story is about you, your work and how it reflects what you want to say.

 - The other is about your customers, perhaps similar to the people in the audience.